This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 (Note: I’ve outlined the step-by-step on how to make this recipe here, but find the full recipe, ingredients, and directions at the end of this post.)

-7. Pour the batter into the prepared baking pan.
+Pour the batter into the prepared baking pan, then bake.

-After the cake has baked and you've removed it from the oven, let it sit in the metal cake pan for about 10 minutes before removing it.
+After the cake has baked, remove it from the oven and let it sit in the pan for about 10 minutes before removing it.

 When the 10 minutes have passed, remove it from the pan and place it on a cooling rack.
 If you will be frosting it or adding powdered sugar to the top, wait until it has fully cooled before doing so.

-If you will not be topping it with anything, you can go ahead and slice/serve when it is still a little warm, but almost fully cooled.
+If you will not be topping it with anything, you can go ahead and slice/serve when it's still a little warm, but almost fully cooled.

-This cake on its own is the best because it's not very sweet, so it's nice to enjoy with tea or coffee.
-The plain version would also be a great addition to a brunch table.
+This cake, on its own, is the best because it's not overly sweet, so it's nice to enjoy with tea, coffee, or a cozy, homemade oat milk latte.

 Frost with Cinnamon Buttercream